 BioSante Delaware, which was incorporated on April 11, 2001 for the sole purpose of effecting the merger, has not engaged in any business to date and has no assets.
-The merger will not result in any change to BioSante Wyoming business, management, location of BioSante Wyoming's principal executive offices or other facilities, capitalization, assets or liabilities.
+The merger will not result in any change to BioSante Wyoming's business, management, principal executive office location or other facilities, capitalization, assets or liabilities.
 BioSante Wyoming's employee benefit arrangements will be continued by BioSante Delaware upon the same terms and subject to the same conditions.
 In management's judgment, none of BioSante Wyoming's presently contemplated activities will be either favorably or unfavorably affected in any material respect by adoption of the reincorporation proposal.
 As shareholders of our company, however, you should consider that the corporation law of Delaware and the corporation law of Wyoming differ in a number of significant respects, including differences pertaining to the rights of shareholders.
-We encourage you to carefully review the discussion of some of these differences under the heading "Significant Differences Between the Corporation Laws of Wyoming and Delaware."
+We encourage you to carefully review the discussion of some of these differences under the heading "Significant Differences Between the Corporation Laws of Wyoming and Delaware.'